Jeapie/jeapie-ios/README.md

 * You have to visit in Developer center [Certificates, Identifiers & Profiles] (https://developer.apple.com/account/ios/certificate/certificateList.action) and create certificates
 * Convert your certificates to *.pem format

+> For more detailed information visit [Generate .pem file Used to setup Apple PUSH Notification](http://stackoverflow.com/questions/21250510/generate-pem-file-used-to-setup-apple-push-notification)

 #### Second part (Create account in Jeapie)

 * You should register in Jeapie service  https://app.jeapie.com/register